laheshk/wriiite/README.md

 ### Installation

-Grab the .dmg file from the dist/wriiite-1.0.0.dmg and install it in the Applications folder.
+Grab the .dmg file from the **dist/wriiite-1.0.0.dmg** and install it in the Applications folder.

-Or clone from this repository
+Or clone this repository

     git clone https://github.com/laheshk/writtte